Sparticuz/chromium/README.md

 Alternatively, it's also possible to provision fonts via AWS Lambda Layers.

-Simply create a directory named `fonts` and place any font faces you want there:
+Simply create a directory named `.fonts` or `fonts` and place any font faces you want there:

 ```
-fonts
+.fonts
 ├── NotoColorEmoji.ttf
 └── Roboto.ttf
 ```